 Cholesterol has a wax-like consistency and when the levels of LDL are increased in the blood, it tends to get deposited onto the inner walls of the blood vessels.
 These deposits are called plaques and this process is called atherosclerosis.

 As the process of the LDL cholesterol deposits on the blood vessel wall progresses, the walls of the blood vessels get thickened, resulting in clogging of the artery.
+Blood glucose attaches to the LDL cholesterol and this stays longer in the blood to cause more damage.

 This results in reduced blood supply to the part being supplied blood by that particular blood vessel.
 It can thus be, the heart or the kidney or the eye or the legs, and the problems relevant to that part occur.
 This is the crux of the reason for the various complications arising in diabetes.